nazariyg/Phred/README.md

 ## The Zen of Phred

 * In the world of open-source development where most of the code is shared, code clarity and readability is important.
-* Object-oriented code architecture allows for much higher clarity and readability than procedural one.
+* Object-oriented code architecture allows for much higher clarity and readability than procedural one, especially in complex code.
 * Clean and eloquent code is easier to review and independently reviewed code is more reliable and secure.
-* Code clarity is largely determining the code's reusability for other purposes and by other people.
+* Code clarity largely influences the code's reusability for other purposes and by other people.
-* Consistency in a coding standard allows for better and more comprehensible documentation.
+* Consistency in a coding standard allows for cleaner and more comprehensible documentation.
-* Using all means available for better bug detection and bug tracking, even if it requires some tedious coding, pays off with a more reliable code.
+* Although it requires some tedious work, the usage of semantic checks on a massive scale pays off with more reliable code.
-* Adapting some of the familiar conventions for method names, parameter ordering, and behavior from JavaScript is better than making up new ones.
+* Adapting some of the familiar conventions that are used for method naming, parameter ordering, and method behavior in JavaScript is better than making up new ones.
-* Unvarying return types with a fixed type for every method is better than varying return types when a value of one type can be mistaken for a value of another type, e.g. `false == 0`.
+* Unvarying return types with a fixed type for every method is better than varying return types when a value of one type can be mistaken for a value of another type, as in `false == 0`.
-* "100" is *not* equal to "1e2" as in `"100" == "1e2"`.
+* "100" is *not* equal to "1e2", as in `"100" == "1e2"`.
-* Underscores "_" in naming are outright depressing -- let's have less of those.
+* Underscores in naming are simply depressing -- let's have less of those.

 # Installation